enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 contributors.”
 As each dataset contained distinct information on the contestants for each season, it was necessary to use joins to combine datasets to produce a final dataset to be analyzed.
 This was performed using a full join on the contestants’ full names.
-It should be noted that a few contestants appear in multiple seasons; however we treated them as separate throughout most of our analysis for the purposes of getting an accurate picture of each season.
+We primarily rely on contestant occurrences as the unit of analysis in our report, though it should be noted that distinct individuals can appear in multiple seasons and/or in multiple episodes per season.
 Additionally, in order to standardize our results for the survival analysis and exploratory data analysis, we removed seasons 2, 41, 42, and 43 as the seasons contained data for a different number of days from the standard 39 days.
 As the